froggleston/freqtrade-frogtrade9000/README.md

 Other options include:
 - exclude the pair and profit charts using the `-x` flag
-- include system information from the system that the bot is running on using `-s` (this requires a freqtrade PR to the REST API that is not merged yet, so this isn't functional)
+- include system information from the system that the bot is running on using `-s`
 - include candle information from open trades (freqtrade REST API provides 5m candles) using `-k`

 **Note that your password has to be RFC compliant.
 You can use alphanumeric characters and `- . _ ~ % ! $ & ' ( ) * + , ; =`**